clj-kondo/clj-kondo/doc/jvm.md

-# Running with the JVM
+# Running on the JVM

 Using the binary is recommended for better startup time, but you can run this linter with as a regular Clojure program on the JVM as well.